 Perspective | Trump tested positive for a contagious illness.
-But for people of color, concerns remain about the one he already spread.
+But for people of color, concerns remain about the one he has already spread.

 Even those praying hard for Trump’s recovery see that.

-An email announcement that Twyman sent out about the prayer vigil also mentioned the last debate.
+An email announcement Twyman sent about the prayer vigil also mentioned the last debate.

 “The refusal of President Trump to aggressively denounce white supremacy at the Tuesday night debate has caused a big national upheaval that could easily result in a racial war before the election,” it reads.
 It also promises, “Prayers for racial unity in DC and US will be offered throughout the event.”

-“We just had to try to do something to heal some of the wounds that have been created.”
-Twyman says.
+“We just had to try to do something to heal some of the wounds that have been created,” Twyman says.
 “It goes further than Ward 8.
 It goes to the nation.
 We need national healing.
 We really do.”

-Before he speaks at the event, he confesses that he’s not sure how the crowd is going to react to him praying for the president.
+Before he speaks at the event, he confesses he’s not sure how the crowd is going to react to him praying for the president.
 Some in attendance have lost children and grandchildren to gun violence.
 Others, like him, have worried about their own chances of recovering from a virus that has taken a disproportionate toll on Blacks and Latinos.

-Afterward, he expresses relief that no one booed and hope that it will encourage others to show compassion to the Trump family.
+Afterward, he expresses relief that no one booed and hopes it will encourage others to show compassion to the Trump family.

 “We got to be able to forgive,” he says.